Gangaram (character)

-Gangaram (/en-IN/; /mr/), is a fictional character from the 1990 Indian Marathi-language film Dhadakebaaz.
-It was created by Mahesh Kothare and portrayed by Laxmikant Berde.
-He is a cursed magician trapped in a bottle for centuries, and released by his descendant Laxmikant "Lakshya" Hajare (also portrayed by Berde).
-With the power of magical sand, Gangaram aids Lakshya and his friends in their fight against the evil Kavtya Mahakal.
+Gangaram (/en-IN/; /mr/), is a fictional character from the 1990 Indian Marathi film Dhadakebaaz, created by Mahesh Kothare and portrayed by Laxmikant Berde.
+He is a cursed magician trapped in a bottle for centuries, and released by his descendant Laxmikant "Lakshya" Hajare.
+Gangaram aids Lakshya and his friends in their battle against the evil Kavtya Mahakal with the power of magical sand.

 Development

 Initial concept and casting

 The development of the Gangaram character began with Mahesh Kothare's vision for a fantasy-themed film following the success of Thartharat (1989).
 Kothare originally wanted actor Dada Kondke to play the role of the Gangaram.
-However, when Dada Kondke refused to take on the guest appearance, Kothare faced a dilemma.
-Despite several attempts to convince Dada, including meeting him at his office and dubbing studios, the actor remained firm in his decision, citing his previous rejections of other major roles, such as those offered by renowned director Manmohan Desai.
+However Dada Kondke refused to take on the guest appearance.
+Despite several attempts to convince Kondke, including meeting him at his office and dubbing studios, the actor remained firm in his decision, citing his previous rejections of other major roles, such as those offered by renowned director Manmohan Desai.

-As a result, Kothare revised his approach and decided to adapt the role of Gangaram into a double role for the character of Lakshya, played by Laxmikant Berde.
-The shooting of Dhadakebaaz had begun, while at the same time, Berde was approached for Maine Pyar Kiya by Sooraj Barjatya.
+Kothare revised his approach and decided to adapt the role of Gangaram into a double role for the character of Lakshya, played by Laxmikant Berde.
+When the shooting of Dhadakebaaz had begun, at the same time, Berde was approached for Maine Pyar Kiya by Sooraj Barjatya.
 After discussing with Kothare, Berde decided to allocate his dates for Maine Pyar Kiya once the shooting of Dhadakebaaz was complete.